Large time behaviour of solutions to parabolic equations with Dirichlet operators and nonlinear dependence on measure data: Applications

 \subsection{Classical local Dirichlet forms}

-In this subsection we assume that $E=D$, where $D$ is a nonempty connected bounded open subset of $\BR^d$ with $d\ge2$.
-By $m$ we denote the Lebesgue measure on $D$.
+In this subsection, we assume that $E=D$, where $D$ is a nonempty connected bounded open subset of $\BR^d$ with $d\ge2$.
+We denote by $m$ the Lebesgue measure on $D$.
 We consider the classical form $(B,V)$ on $H=L^2(D;m)$ defined as